abhishektripathi24/platform-setup/redis/README.md

         > Moral of the story: Each sentinel node should have unique id in the sentinel cluster and this id is generated automatically by sentinel process itself.

+5. Start the process on all the servers
+    ```bash
+    ./src/redis-server redis.conf
+    ./src/redis-sentinel sentinel.conf
+    ```

-5. Testing the cluster setup
+6. Testing the cluster setup
+    * Verify redis conf changes are properly loaded.
+Following example shows maxmemory -
+        ```bash
+        cd <path/to/redis-5.0.7>/src
+        ./redis-cli -p 6379
+        127.0.0.1:6379> config get maxmemory
+        1) "maxmemory"
+        2) "16106127360"
+        ```
     * Verify that sentinels see each other.
 If, for ex, you are setting up 3 sentinels, the property `num-other-sentinels` should be `2` upon starting all the sentinel nodes.
-    * Run following commands on any sentinel node -
+Run following commands on any sentinel node -
         ```bash
         cd <path/to/redis-5.0.7>/src
         ./redis-cli -p 26379